rustamtm/document-creator/README.md

 ## Architecture

 The Node.js server (`server.js`) serves the static UI from `public/` and exposes API routes under `/api/*`.
 Heavy work such as file conversion or TTS is delegated to Python scripts via child processes.
 Generated media lives in `media/`, uploads in `uploads/`, and training runs in `runs/`.

+The Python service in `python-services/app.py` now exposes gRPC endpoints for translation and text-to-speech alongside a small FastAPI app.
+The Node.js helper `utils/pythonService.js` talks to these gRPC services.

 The optional conversion cache can be enabled with `ENABLE_CONVERT_CACHE=true` to reuse results for identical inputs.